Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint: Appendix

 \subsubsection{IMDB-WIKI-DIR}

 On the IMDB-WIKI-DIR dataset, we selected ResNet-50 as the network architecture.
 During training, the training epochs were set to 90, with an initial learning rate of 0.001, which was reduced to 1/10 of its value at the 60th and 80th epochs.
 We employed the Adam optimizer with a momentum of 0.9 and a weight decay of 0.0001.
 For our method and Balanced MSE, we used a batch size of 512.
 For the other baselines, we followed the experimental setups from their original papers.
-It should be noted that the original training epochs for Ranksim and ConR in their respective papers were 120, which we adjusted to 90 in our experiments to ensure a fair comparison.
+It should be noted that the original training epochs for ConR was 120, which we adjusted to 90 in our experiments to ensure a fair comparison.